 It’s so nice to see so many residents and staff on board with the project.
-It’s got off to a great start, and how brilliant to have many different Leicestershire County Council departments and other organisations collaborating to set up something new for people with learning disabilities in these crazy times
+It’s got off to a great start, and how brilliant to have many different Leicestershire County Council departments and other organisations collaborating to set up something new for people with learning disabilities in these crazy times.

-Brookfields – Great Glen
+Brookfield – Great Glen

 ‐ Jackie Goodrick, Leicestershire County Council, Community Enablement Worker

-Thank you for this project– it offers something meaningful and different for people to engage with at this quite restrictive COVID time
+Thank you for this project– it offers something meaningful and different for people to engage with at this quite restrictive COVID time.

 ‐ Alison Barwick, Independent Living Accommodation Manager

 I have really enjoyed delivering weekly wellbeing/connections sessions with the tenants and have loved getting to know them over the weeks.
 In the current climate they have overcome many challenges and is great to see them interacting and having fun each week.
 Portia has organised the event really well and has worked hard to ensure everyone is involved.
-Each week Portia and I reflect on the session and plan for the session the following week, I have greatly enjoyed working with Portia and being part of the creativity behind the project
+Each week Portia and I reflect on the session and plan for the session the following week, I have greatly enjoyed working with Portia and being part of the creativity behind the project.

 ‐ Emma Brown, Rural Community Council, Partner

-We would like to thank all our partners for assisting with this co-produced project; Leicestershire Adult Social Care, Brookfields Creative Support Team, Rural Community Council, Leicestershire Adult Learning Service and Great Glen Community Managed Library.
+We would like to thank all our partners for assisting with this co-produced project; Leicestershire Adult Social Care, Brookfield Creative Support Team, Rural Community Council, Leicestershire Adult Learning Service and Great Glen Community Managed Library.